johnpolacek/custom-rebass/README.md

 This is a tiny example of a way to customize Rebass: [jxnblk.com/rebass/](http://jxnblk.com/rebass/)

+See `src/components/UI.js` for creating custom components.

+See `src/

 --

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).